EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 ALTER TABLE
 ```

 Now to make things a little more interesting.
 Let’s add a new column to the **pgbench_accounts** table named “phone”, which will hold the account owner’s phone number.
-As this is confidential information, we do not want it to be available—except on the source database!
+As this is confidential information, we do not want it to be available—​except on the source database!
 For this example, database btest1 will be the source, and database btest2 will be the target.

 ```
 $ psql btest1 -c 'ALTER TABLE pgbench_accounts ADD phone TEXT'